Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 3. IAM administrator
     If you are an IAM administrator, you might want to learn details about how you can write policies to manage access to Amazon RDS.

+####    Basic SQL commands - CRUD
++   Structured Query Language = SQL
++   SQL is a programming language that communicated with databases.
++   Uses sets of keywords to retrive data from databases, these keywords are called statements.
++   Create, read, update, delete are the four basic operations for creating and managing persistent data elements.
++   CRUD refers to the major operations which are implemented by databases.
+Each letter in the acronym can be mapped to a standard SQL statement.